Search Our Site

 The dogs are trained to only bite the wooly part of a sheep's body.
 They get strong corrections for biting legs or heads and for shaking their head when they bite.
 I just finished producing a training video with Karl Fuller in Germany.
 Karl has won the HGH National competition 7 times.
 In all the time I spent in the fields with Karl and his dog's, I never saw a dog seriously hurt a sheep.

-A dog that isn't allowed to grip properly - is like a policemen without weapons or arresting power.
+A dog that isn't allowed to grip properly is like a policeman without handcuffs.
 He has no authority and no one is going to listen to him.
-A perfect example of this was seen during the production of my training tape.
+A perfect example of this was seen during the production of my training video.
 I saw American dogs that had been discouraged from gripping.
 The handlers of these dogs had a great deal of trouble controlling the flock.
 When those dogs were replaced with ones that gripped properly, the sheep had a dramatic turnaround and began to stay within their borders.